7 Wintery Facts About Ice, Freezing Rain, and Sleet

 Freezing rain forms when there’s an inversion layer present during a winter storm.
 An inversion layer occurs when a layer of warm air gets sandwiched between two colder air masses.
 Snowflakes fall through the warm layer and completely melt before reentering the subfreezing air near the surface.
 This newly formed raindrop can’t freeze back into ice because it doesn’t have a nucleus around which to freeze, so the raindrop becomes supercooled, meaning it remains in liquid state even as its temperature drops below freezing.
 Once the supercooled raindrop reaches the ground, the water instantly freezes into ice.

 A close relative to freezing rain is sleet.
 Sleet, also known as ice pellets, forms through the same process as freezing rain.
 Snowflakes destined to become sleet also fall through a warm layer of air, but one that isn’t deep enough to melt the snowflake completely.
-Once the partially-melted snowflake enters subfreezing air, there are still a couple of ice crystals left in the raindrop that allow the raindrop to freeze into a little ball of ice before reaching the ground.
+Once the partially melted snowflake enters subfreezing air, there are still a couple of ice crystals left in the raindrop that allow the raindrop to freeze into a little ball of ice before reaching the ground.
 The result is an ice pellet about the size of half a grain of rice that makes a distinctive tinking noise as it bounces off cars, vegetation, and roofs.

 Sleet looks like snow and it accumulates like snow.
 It’s easy to mistake sleet for snow if you’re not a hardcore weather geek, but with enough accumulation, even the casual observer will know something is different pretty quickly.
 Sleet has a nasty habit of freezing into solid ice within a few hours of falling, especially if the Sun comes out or if temperatures briefly rise above freezing once the precipitation stops.
 Once this hardening occurs, it can be next to impossible to remove it from sidewalks, driveways, and roads until there’s a major thaw.
 In the southeastern United States, sleet is particularly common (and problematic), since the region is prone to warm air intruding on its winter storms and many municipalities don’t have enough snow equipment to clear the roads before that sleet freezes solid.

-Everyone makes fun of the throngs of panicked shoppers before a snowstorm, but stocking up on groceries before an ice storm is a pretty good idea for even the biggest winter cynic.
+Everyone makes fun of the throngs of panicked shoppers before a snowstorm, but stocking up on groceries before a winter storm is a pretty good idea for even the biggest cynic.
 If freezing rain knocks out power for an extended period of time, stores and restaurants will be forced to close until power is restored and they get fresh shipments of food.
 If that happens, you’re pretty much on your own for food and drink until conditions improve.
 Before a storm arrives, make sure you get plenty of food and beverages that you don’t have to cook or keep fresh.